 In recent years, a growing body of evidence has suggested a close relationship between the gut-brain axis and behavior.
 In one of the most recently published review papers on the subject, experts in the field highlighted studies that implicated the gut-brain axis in modulating emotional responses, pain, social interactions, and eating behaviors.
 Scientists have also suggested that dysfunction in the gut-brain axis contributes to symptoms of autism spectrum disorder (ASD), depression, and even chronic stress.
 While researchers are still working to provide strong clinical evidence connecting the composition of the gut microbiome to the structure and function of the brain in humans, there has been ongoing progress in vivo and in studies with animal models, which are motivating scientists to conduct clinical trials in the future.

 One of the landmark papers that has kept researchers committed to the goal of understanding the relationship between the gut-brain axis and behavior was published in the high-powered journal Cell in 2013.
 This paper, which involved the use of mouse models, suggests that autism-associated behavioral abnormalities are modulated by gut physiology.
-The data also implies that dietary supplements like probiotics and short chain fatty acids may prove to be effective therapeutic options for patients with ASD or other conditions that are characterized by similar behavioral abnormalities.
+The data also implies that dietary supplements like probiotics and short chain fatty acids, such as butyric acid, may prove to be effective therapeutic options for patients with ASD or other conditions that are characterized by similar behavioral abnormalities.

 To this end, they set up an experiment in which they created mouse models of autism and treated their symptoms with Bacterioides fragilis, a bacterial species in the colon that had previously been noted for its antibacterial properties potential contributions to anti-inflammatory processes.
 The first part of the research involved the development mouse models that displayed autism-like behaviors—including communicative abnormalities, anxiety-like behaviors, and sensorimotor problems—and they showed that these models also displayed abnormalities of the gut microbiome.
 This was consistent with the early recognition of the role of the gut-brain axis in patients with autism.